Alabaster456/FunnyCamera/README.md

 Summary
 -----

 Take a photo, a snapshot!
-This funny camera will show you on display! **You can use hit the spacebar as well**!
+This funny camera will show you on display! **You can use the spacebar as well to take a piccture**!

 This little camera is a funny one!
 You're bound to **smile** if not laugh, trust me!
 And if you don't, then you obviously don't have a sense of humor!
 Oh well!